-As a Science community we sit across five of the University's campuses - Parkville, Dookie, Burnley, Creswick and Werribee.
+As a Science community we sit across six of the University's seven campuses - Parkville, Dookie, Burnley, Creswick, Shepparton and Werribee.
 This reach provides us with a unique perspective that is beneficial to our teaching and research.
 It also means we can offer our students a greater variety of learning experiences and internships to engage with industry partners to solve real-world issues.

-The Faculty is custodian of the Bio21 Molecular Science and Biotechnology Institute, Melbourne Energy Institute, Melbourne Biodiversity Institute, Office for Environmental Programs, Australian Mathematical Sciences Institute (AMSI) and the Indigenous Knowledge Institute and home to numerous Centres.
+We are the highest ranked science faculty amongst all Australian universities, and are ranked amongst the top science faculties in the world.
+The Faculty is custodian of the Bio21 Molecular Science and Biotechnology Institute, Office for Environmental Programs, Australian Mathematical Sciences Institute (AMSI), the Indigenous Knowledge Institute and home to numerous Centres.